kennism/homelab/tap/tkgm/README.md

 ### Step 6
 Switch to the *management* cluster for `tap`.

-`kubectl config use-context mkennis-tkg-mgmt-vsphere-admin@mkennis-tkg-mgmt-vsphere`
+`kubectl config use-context mkennis-vsphere-tkg151-tap101-mgmt-admin@mkennis-vsphere-tkg151-tap101-mgmt`

 Prevent the *management* cluster from reconciling the `kapp-controller` in the *workload* cluster.

-`kubectl patch app/mkennis-tkg-tap0-vsphere-kapp-controller -n default -p '{"spec":{"paused":true}}' --type=merge`
+`kubectl patch app/mkennis-vsphere-tkg151-tap101-work-kapp-controller -n default -p '{"spec":{"paused":true}}' --type=merge`

 Switch to the *workload* cluster for `tap`

-`kubectl config use-context mkennis-tkg-tap0-vsphere-admin@mkennis-tkg-tap0-vsphere`
+`kubectl config use-context mkennis-vsphere-tkg151-tap101-work-admin@mkennis-vsphere-tkg151-tap101-work`

 Get the current deployments for the *workload* cluster and check if `kapp-controller` is deployed.